Audi's says Iran talks spurred by potential for luxury cars

-BERLIN, Jan 18 (Reuters) - Audi is gauging its first-ever entry into the Iranian auto market where the German firm sees “growing potential” for luxury cars after world powers lifted international sanctions.
+BERLIN (Reuters) - Audi (VOWG_p.DE) is gauging its first-ever entry into the Iranian auto market where the German firm sees “growing potential” for luxury cars after world powers lifted international sanctions.

 German companies may be able to export goods worth 10 billion euros ($10.9 billion) to Iran as the Islamic Republic is opening up as a market following years of economic isolation, Germany’s DIHK Chamber of Commerce and Industry said.